-1. The officers shall be a Chair and a Vice-Chair, both of whom shall be members of the Board.
-The County shall provide a staff Administrator to the Board.

-2. The Chair shall preside at all meetings and hearings of the Board, and shall have all duties normally conferred by parliamentary procedures upon such an officer.

-3. The Vice-Chair shall preside at all meetings and hearings at which the Chair is absent, and shall preside in such instances as the Chair announces intention to abstain from voting on any particular matter.

-4. In the absence of the Chair and Vice-Chair, the most senior member of the Board shall serve as the Chair Pro Tem to preside during that meeting/hearing.
-If there is no most senior member, the Board's attorney shall call the meeting/hearing to order and announce the absence of the Chair, Vice-Chair, and lack of a most senior member, and shall announce that the Board should immediately elect a Chair Pro Tem to preside during that meeting/hearing.
+- 1. The officers shall be a Chair and a Vice-Chair, both of whom shall be members of the CEB.
+The County shall provide a staff administrator to the CEB ("CEB Administrator"), who shall also serve as the Clerk of the CEB. - 2.
+The Chair shall preside at all meetings and hearings of the CEB, and shall have all duties normally conferred by parliamentary procedures upon such an officer. - 3.
+The Vice-Chair shall preside at all meetings and hearings at which the Chair is absent, and shall preside in such instances as the Chair announces intention to abstain from voting on any particular matter. - 4.
+In the absence of the Chair and Vice-Chair, the most senior member of the CEB shall serve as the Chair Pro Tem to preside during that meeting/hearing.
+If there is no most senior member, the CEB Attorney shall call the meeting/hearing to order and announce the absence of the Chair, Vice-Chair, and lack of a most senior member, and shall announce that the CEB should immediately elect a

+Chair Pro Tem to preside during that meeting/hearing.
 The Chair Pro Tem's service shall be terminated by the entrance of the Chair or Vice-Chair, or by the election of another Chair Pro Tem.
 The Chair Pro Tem (or Vice-Chair, as applicable) shall fulfill all duties of the Chair, to include signing of the orders and minutes related to service as acting Chair.

-5. The Chair and Vice-Chair shall have the privilege at the public hearing of discussing all matters before the Board, and shall have the same voting rights as each other Board member.
+5. The Chair and Vice-Chair shall have the privilege at the public hearing of discussing all matters before the CEB, and shall have the same voting rights as each other CEB member.